A Look Back in to the History of Pride

 The first one in the northeast happened in Guwahati, Assam, in 2014.
 Today, Pride Parades are held in over 21 Indian cities annually.
 But, in terms of de-stigmatisation of the community, and provision of equal rights for them, India still has a long way to go.
 The LGBTQ community and supporters have been working for equal rights to establish families, marry, adopt children, combat discrimination and hate speech, and just exist as they are.
 This month is all about promoting acceptance, pride, history, and, most importantly, love.

-Want to write for us?
-Submit your story here.
+I Kid You Not now has a large readership across India and also parts of the world.
+If you want to write for us, you can submit your story here.
 You can also apply to become a news anchor.
 Apply here

 Comments